London Activity Bars | The Nudge

-A partially crowd-funded board game café in the heart of Hackney and in the archways beneath Waterloo station, stocking more than 500 games and a much smaller selection of local craft beers, ales, ciders and wines, as well as homemade baked goods.
-And in Waterloo, there’s hot dishes courtesy of the mighty Jones & Sons.
+A partially crowd-funded board game café in the heart of Hackney and the archways beneath Waterloo station, stocking more than 500 games and a much smaller selection of local craft beers, ales, ciders and wines, as well as homemade baked goods.
+READ MORE

 Numbers?
 You can book for up to 8 people, which is about as many people as you can squeeze around a decent sized board-game…

 Set over 12,000 square feet of a Russell Sage-designed space in Holborn, Bounce features an impressive 17 ping-pong tables, a 40 foot bar serving seasonally-inspired drinks, a DJ booth and a raised restaurant for overlooking the action.
 In short, if table tennis was fun before the addition of cocktails, music and all of your friends – which it was – then Bounce has done the nearly impossible, and actually made it better.
 READ MORE

 Numbers?
 Basically anywhere from 2 people to, apparently, 500.
 You can book tables, or indeed an entire room of tables

 NOTE: You can also play ping pong at Doodle Bar.

 Flight Club is really taking the biscuit with its next activity bar.

 See, the team have branched out from darts to apply their unparalleled mix of high-tech wizardry, cocktails and general joie de vivre to the game of shuffleboard.
 There are three teched-up versions of the game to play, and a steampunk-art deco bar to celebrate your victory in afterwards… READ MORE

 Numbers?
 It’s 6 people minimum per table, and numbers can go up to 350 if you hire the whole place.